MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 Indexes are local to a cluster.
 Queries in one cluster cannot use the indexes in another, different cluster.
 {{% /important %}}

 Unlike some other databases, Materialize can use an index to serve query results even if the query does not specify a `WHERE` condition on the index key.
+Serving queries from an index is fast since the results are already up-to-date and in memory.

 For example, consider the following index:

 ```mzsql
 CREATE INDEX idx_orders_view_qty ON orders_view (quantity);
 ```

+Materialize will maintain the `orders_view` in memory in `idx_orders_view_qty`, and it will be able to use the index to serve a various queries on the `orders_view` (and not just queries that specify conditions on `orders_view.quantity`).

 Materialize can use the index for the following queries (issued from the same cluster as the index) on `orders_view`: